Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

      4. Default EasyConfig files that come with EasyBuild (if we can find EasyBuild, which is if an EasyBuild-build EasyBuild module is loaded)

-     5. Deliberately not included: Our ebrepo_files repositories.
+     5. Deliberately not included: Our ebfiles_repo repositories.
 Everything in there should be in our own EasyConfig repository if the installations are managed properly.